PseudocodeOfDuty/.github/profile/README.md

 ## Hi Everyone
-Thanks for being here to see our code and our work for the hacktrick hackathon 2024, so let's start.
+Welcome!
+We're thrilled to share our journey and achievements from the exciting Hacktrick Hackathon 2024, where our team proudly secured the third place.
+Join us as we delve into the innovative solutions and hard work that propelled us to success in this year's competition.

 <p float="left">
   <img src="https://github.com/PseudocodeOfDuty/.github/blob/main/profile/images/win.jpg?raw=true" width="250" />